Products

 • Modular

-Modular UPS systems are configured by plugging up to five modules into a 19" rack to meet the capacity and redundancy requirement of the application load.
-This provides more flexibility and scalability than a complete cabinet containing a single standalone system.
+Modular UPS systems are configured by plugging up to five modules into a 19” rack to meet the application load's capacity and redundancy requirements.
+This approach offers greater flexibility and scalability compared to a complete cabinet housing a single standalone system.

-A UPS module is a unit that contains all the hardware and software necessary for full system operation.
-Modules can be paralleled into a redundant solution with no single points of failure.
+A UPS module is a self-contained unit that includes all the necessary hardware and software for complete system operation.
+Modules can be paralleled to create a redundant solution, eliminating single points of failure.

 • MTBF

-Mean Time Between Failures (MTBF) is a measure of the average time a device will function before failing.
-MTBF ratings are measured in hours and indicate the reliability of hardware devices such as UPS equipment.
+Mean Time Between Failures (MTBF) is a metric representing the average time a device will operate before a failure occurs.
+MTBF ratings are measured in hours and indicate the reliability of hardware devices, such as UPS equipment.

 • MTTR (mean time to repair)

-The average time between a device's failure and its return to service.
+The average duration between a device's failure and its return to operational status.

 • N+n redundancy

 Describes the configuration and redundant capacity of a parallel redundant system.
-N represents the number of modules needed to meet the critical load and n is the number of extra, redundant modules, referred to as the coefficient of redundancy.
+'N' represents the number of modules required to support the critical load, and 'n' signifies the number of additional, redundant modules, also known as the coefficient of redundancy.

 • No Load Shut Down

-UPS will shutdown itself when the utility fails and there is no load connected to UPS.
-This feature is to prolong battery life.
+The UPS will automatically shut down when utility power fails and no load is connected.
+This feature is designed to extend battery life.

 • Noise (Electrical)

-A standard value assigned to a circuit for the purpose of conveniently designating its voltage class.
+A standard voltage value assigned to a circuit for conveniently specifying its voltage class.

-In an off-line system, the critical load is powered from the raw mains via the bypass line during normal operation.
-The load is transferred to the UPS inverter output if the mains fails or transgresses preset voltage limits.
+In an off-line system, the critical load is powered directly from the mains via the bypass line during normal operation.
+The load is switched to the UPS inverter output if the mains power fails or exceeds predefined voltage limits.

 • Online (double conversion) UPS

-A type of uninterruptible power supply that is constantly converting the incoming power from AC to DC and then inverting DC back to AC.
-This double conversion process prevents power disturbances from reaching protected loads.
+A type of uninterruptible power supply that continuously converts incoming AC power to DC and then inverts the DC back to AC.
+This double conversion process isolates protected loads from power disturbances.
 The UPS batteries will support the load if conditions exceed a set limit.

 • Overvoltage